-January 21, 2019 marks the 75th anniversary of The Valley Hospital Auxiliary.
+January 21, 2019 marked the 75th anniversary of The Valley Hospital Auxiliary.
 What was originally known as “The Women’s Auxiliary of The Valley Hospital” was the result of the efforts of 36 women from various local organizations, who elected officers and immediately began formulating plans and programs to support the hospital years before it opened.
 By April 1944, the Auxiliary grew to 450 charter members.

 The Auxiliary decided that their involvement in the new hospital would be “supportive.”
 They would help furnish and decorate the hospital, make surgical dressings and help recruit nurses’ aides.